timhughes/vagrant_ansible_okd4/README.md

     sudo firewall-cmd --zone=libvirt --add-port=8000/tcp

 Start the bootstrap server.
 This should ipxe boot over http.

     vagrant up bootstrap

-After a short while you should see the following in the weblogs
+After a short while you should see the following in the weblogs.

     Serving HTTP on 0.0.0.0 port 8000 (http://0.0.0.0:8000/) ...
     192.168.100.5 - - [22/Jun/2020 20:38:48] "GET /bootstrap.ipxe HTTP/1.1" 200 -